 d.
 Other Areas.
 Others areas may include special issues that arise on an occasional basis, but are not included in the review on a routine basis unless the significance of the issue rises to a level that is perceived to affect the quality of applicant/licensee performance.
 Examples include quality of licensing submittals, deviations from commitments in Confirmatory Action Letters or Confirmatory Orders, and labor difficulties.

 4.5 NRC Actions in Response to Applicant/licensee Performance Issues.
-The optional quarterly or the end-of-cycle assessment will determine the NRC response to significant performance issues.
+The optional quarterly assessment or the end-of-cycle assessment will determine the NRC response to significant performance issues.
 Significant performance issues are defined as Severity Level I, II, and III violations.

 Description of the CAM.
 The CAM (Exhibit 1) was developed with the philosophy that, within a certain level of performance (i.e., Column I), applicant/licensees would address their performance issues without additional NRC engagement beyond the routine inspection program.
 Agency action beyond the routine inspection program will normally occur only if assessment input thresholds are exceeded.
 The CAM identifies the range of NRC and applicant/licensee actions and the appropriate level of communication for varying levels of applicant/licensee performance.